What is Month End Reconciliation? Best Practices for Finance

 No matter how smoothly or properly a process runs, if there is missing or incorrect data, then outcomes could be misconstrued.
 As such, process integrity checks can be applied to make sure that all records are accounted for in financial statements.

-Depending on your organisation, there are various process integrity checks to choose from.
+Depending on your organization, there are various process integrity checks to choose from.
 Here’s an abbreviated list of what they could be:

 • Sales orders - All inventory sales order lines have been shipped